tech-warriors-corporation/mechanize-app/README.md

 - [ ] Change `MAPS_API_KEY` value;
 - [X] Close keyboard on change fragment;
 - [ ] Use a select instead a autocomplete;
+- [ ] On app start, request to verify token and update id, name and role in EncryptedSharedPreferences;
 - [X] Disable buttons on request.